Society of the Sacred Heart: Uganda

+Constitution

+The Society's Constitution of 1982 links the ministry undertaken by its members with their calling to be "caught up ... in the desires of the heart of Jesus" and the Gospel, the "starting point" for that ministry.

 Ministry

-As of 2015 about 2,600 religious serve in 41 countries around the world.
+As of 2023 more than 1,800 religious serve in 41 countries around the world.
 Members do many works, but focus on education, particularly girls' education.
 There are about 75 RSCJ in the Province of England and Wales.
 Since 1979, members of the Llannerchwen Community have operated a retreat centre near Brecon, Wales.
+Some sisters are also involved in individual ministries in Fenham, Newcastle.

-In Uganda and Kenya, sisters are involved in teaching from Primary level to University level, in counseling, pastoral work, development of village women, work in prisons, health care, AIDS education, home-based care of those with AIDS and a home for children with disabilities.
+In Uganda and Kenya, sisters are involved in teaching from primary level to University level, in counseling, pastoral work, development of village women, work in prisons, health care, AIDS education, home-based care of those with AIDS and a home for children with disabilities.